ABOUT

 Through experimentation, visual accidents, and an intuitive exploration of material, she seeks to understand the mechanisms that make certain images so captivating.
 She quickly grasped the ambivalent nature of these visuals: seductive yet often manipulative.
 This awareness fuelled a stance that is both critical and creative, leading her to develop her own visual language to reclaim these codes and interrogate their influence on our relationship with reality.
 Her productions intentionally blur the lines between representation and illusion.
 By playing with ambiguities, trompe-l'œil effects, and disconcerting textures, she poses a recurring question: can we still trust what we see?
 Each work acts as a fissure in our perception, revealing the invisible workings of the contemporary image.

-After studying Media Arts at KASK in Ghent, she went on to complete a master's in Transmedia at LUCA School of Arts in Brussels, a program focused on hybrid art forms.
-There, she pursued both practical and theoretical research into how digital images are constructed, built to catch the eye, yes, but also to hold a kind of coiled tension that might jolt the viewer into paying attention.
+After obtaining a Master’s degree in Media Arts at the School of Arts in Ghent, she completed a two-year postgraduate program in Transmedia at LUCA School of Arts in Brussels.
+This program focused on hybrid art forms.There, she pursued both practical and theoretical research into how images are constructed through formal principles of composition, pleasing the senses while shaping a specific way of looking.
 As part of this inquiry, she produced a series of video pieces that both document and drive the work forward.

 Figuratively, her work offers a methodical deconstruction of visual stereotypes, particularly those that objectify the female body.
 Through collage and repurposing, she questions dominant representations and reveals their implications: body-shaming, the standardisation of bodies, and submission to inaccessible norms.
 In response, she proposes a recomposition of the gaze, rehabilitating a sensuality filtered through her own subjectivity.
 Surrealist humour and absurd or dissonant associations punctuate this critical approach.